monsoons-blog/blog/theotherkhanblog/content/about.md

 enableComments = false
 +++

 Rumuuz is a poetry group and writer's collective based in New York City.
 We host poetry workshops, organize shairi nights, and discuss qawwalis.
 Updated monthly!
-To submit your work, please email munshi@rumuuz.org.
+For general inquiries, or to submit your work, please email munshi@rumuuz.org.

-ٓA note on the name: Rumuuz (رموز) is the plural form of the arabic derived [ramz]((https://www.rekhtadictionary.com/meaning-of-ramz)), meaning sign, code or hint.
+ٓA note on the name: Rumuuz (رموز) is the plural form of the Arabic derived [ramz]((https://www.rekhtadictionary.com/meaning-of-ramz)), meaning sign, code or hint.

 Current contributors: \
 Hasan Khan \